Key Takeaway

 - Least-privilege access: Restrict access based on role; review admin privileges routinely.

 - Backup and restore testing: Backups are only useful if restore procedures are validated.
+See our business backup solutions guide for implementation details.

 - Vendor access boundaries: Limit third-party integrations to minimum required data and permissions.